 Marius Borg Høiby is on trial for a total of 38 charges, including four counts of rape, assault in a close relationship, violation of a woman's privacy, vandalism, violence, violation of a restraining order, death threats, serious drug offenses and traffic offenses.

-The defendant stood for 24 minutes while State Prosecutor Sturla Henriksbø read the charges against him.
-The prosecutor began with the four rape charges.
+The defendant stood for 24 minutes while State Prosecutor Sturla Henriksbø read out the charges against him.
+The prosecutor began with the charges of four rapes.

 Invited to Skaugum